madduci/docker-github-pages/README.md

 ### BEWARE

-Due to recent updates to `github-pages` ruby gem, you need to delete your previous **Gemfile.lock** and let jekyll regenerate it, or it will end up in an error
+Due to recent updates to `github-pages` ruby gem, you need to delete your previous **Gemfile.lock** and let jekyll regenerate it, or it will end up in an error, adding explicitly the `jekyll-watch` and (if desired) the `jekyll-admin` dependencies.

+In addition, you now need to run jekyll behind `bundle`, installing the required rubygems and launching the generation process.

+The best solution is to derive this image and modify the build steps according to your requirements.
+To see an example, check [my personal website repository](https://github.com/madduci/micheleadduci.net)